phamin2001/Machine-Learning/README.md

 - Report bugs or issues
 - Suggest improvements or new features
 - Improve documentation and explanations
+- Add new machine learning projects or algorithms
+- Enhance visualization and analysis techniques

 ## 📞 Contact & Support